-Saint Louis University’s Department of Philosophy hosts three recurring conference series--the Henle, Res Philosophica, and graduate conferences--as well as two speakers series.
+Saint Louis University’s Department of Philosophy hosts three recurring conference series — the Henle, Res Philosophica, and graduate conferences — and two speakers series.

 Henle Conference

 Held every other year, the Henle Conference was founded in 1993 by Eleonore Stump, the Robert J. Henle Chair of Philosophy.
-The Henle conference brings internationally renowned scholars to Saint Louis University to present work on topics relevant to the interests of the philosophy department.
+The Henle Conference brings internationally renowned scholars to SLU to present work on topics relevant to the interests of the philosophy department.

-Each Henle conference is organized by a different faculty member, according to his or her own area of interest.
-Past areas of focus include Descartes’ philosophy, experimental knowledge, philosophy of perception, medieval metaphysics, and the philosophy of Aristotle and Plato.
+A different faculty member organizes each Henle Conference according to his or her area of interest.
+Past focus areas include Descartes’ philosophy, experimental knowledge, philosophy of perception, medieval metaphysics, and the philosophy of Aristotle and Plato.

 Res Philosophica Conference

-The Res Philosophica Conferences, funded by the journal, are organized by different faculty members in collaboration with the editor.
-Papers from the conference are published in a special issue of Res Philosophica.
+Different faculty members collaborate with the editor of the Res Philosophica journal to organize the Res Philosophica Conferences.
+Res Philosophica publishes papers from the conference in a special issue and funds the event.
 These conferences occur every other year, in the off-years of the Henle Conference.
 Recent topics and years include Mass Incarceration and Racial Justice (2019), Race and Gender (2017), Bridging Formal and Traditional Epistemology (2016), and Transformative Experiences (2014).

 Graduate Student Conference

-The Graduate Student Conference is an annual event, typically held during fall term.
-Each year, the Philosophy Graduate Student Association chooses and organizes a conference around a central philosophical theme or topic.
+The Graduate Student Conference is an annual event, typically held during the fall term.
+Each year, the Philosophy Graduate Student Association chooses and organizes the conference around a central philosophical theme or topic.
 Traditionally, one or two prominent philosophers are invited to give a keynote lecture on the conference topic.
-In this way, the conference not only provides a venue for graduate students to present their work, but also offers students a unique opportunity to interact with eminent scholars in their field of interest.
+The conference provides a venue for graduate students to present their work and a unique opportunity to interact with eminent scholars in their fields of interest.

 Department Colloquium Series

 The Department of Philosophy invites philosophers to present and discuss their work with our faculty and graduate students throughout the academic year.
 Lectures typically run for one hour, followed by a 45-minute discussion period.
-Unless otherwise noted, talks take place on Friday afternoons in room 142 of Adorjan Hall.
+Unless otherwise noted, talks occur on Friday afternoons in room 142 of Adorjan Hall.

 Res Philosophica Speaker Series

 Res Philosophica, the department's journal, sponsors a few lectures each academic year.
-Speakers are nominated by faculty.
-Papers presented are published in the Res Philosophica.
+Faculty members nominate speakers, and Res Philosophica publishes the papers presented.

 Wade Memorial Lecture